MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-features.md

 1. Make sure all the [prerequisites](#prerequisites) are met.

-1. In the Azure portal, browse to your Azure Local cluster resource page, and then select your cluster.
+1. In the Azure portal, browse to your Azure Local system resource page, and then select your cluster.

 1. Select **Insights** from the left pane, and then select the **Overview** tab.